 Calauit Game Preserve and Wildlife Sanctuary

-When you get tired of all the physical activities, you can take a break at any one of the spas that offer ultimate relaxation for the weary mind, body and spirit.
+When you get tired of all the physical activities, you can take a break at any one of the spas that offer the ultimate relaxation.
 El Nido is also home to a lot of restaurants that serve the best culinary delights that Palawan has to offer.

-Palawan is teeming with natural wonders but it is also important to understand that this piece of paradise is also facing threats to its environment.
-Being a land so rich in resources in both the mountains and the seas, Palawan is susceptible to commercialism and destructive development.
-At the present time, the province is facing environmental destruction due to mining and kaingin (slash and burn farming).
-Advocacy groups are lobbying to stop these activities in order to preserve the natural beauty of Palawan and it is equally important for visitors to understand these efforts.
+Palawan is teeming with natural wonders but this piece of paradise is also facing threats to its environment.
+Being a land so rich in land and aquatic resources, Palawan is susceptible to commercialism and destructive development.
+At the present time, the province is facing environmental destruction due to mining and kaingin (slash–and–burn farming).
+Advocacy groups are lobbying to stop these activities to preserve the natural beauty of Palawan.
+And it is equally important for visitors to understand these efforts.
 Tourists are also encouraged to take part through simple gestures like not throwing trash anywhere and paying environmental fees.

-There are hundreds, perhaps even thousands of reasons why tourists from all over the world are enamored by the mysterious beauty of Palawan.
-It may be the miles of white sand beaches, the secret coves, the picturesque lagoons or the famous underground river.
-It can also be the limestone cliffs, the busy underwater world or the lush forests.
-It might be the rustic beauty of the towns, the wonderful food or the warmth of the people.
+There are hundreds of reasons why tourists from all over the world are enamored by the mysterious beauty of Palawan.
+The miles of white sand beaches, the secret coves, the picturesque lagoons, or the famous underground river may be it.
+It can also be the limestone cliffs, the busy underwater world, or the lush forests.
+For some, it might be the rustic beauty of the towns, the wonderful food, or the warmth of the people.
 It can be all of these and more.
 Palawan is indeed a paradise like no other.